SvanBoxel/zaproxy-to-ghas/README.md

   <a href="https://github.com/actions/typescript-action/actions"><img alt="typescript-action status" src="https://github.com/actions/typescript-action/workflows/build-test/badge.svg"></a>
 </p>

-# Create a JavaScript Action using TypeScript

-Use this template to bootstrap the creation of a TypeScript action.:rocket:
+# Present ZAProxy results in GitHub Advanced Security

+Use this GitHub Action together with GitHub Advanced Security to run a ZAProxy (DAST) scan on your application, and present the results in the GitHub Advanced Security UI.

+This Action

 This template includes compilation support, tests, a validation workflow, publishing, and versioning guidance.

 If you are new, there's also a simpler introduction.
 See the [Hello World JavaScript Action](https://github.com/actions/hello-world-javascript-action)

-## Create an action from this template
+## Use in production

+Click the `Use this Template` and provide the new repo details for your action

+## Use in feature branches

 Click the `Use this Template` and provide the new repo details for your action